-In the mid 19th century, a paletot was considered to be a waisted or at least slightly waisted overcoat with certain peculiarities with regard to is cut.
-Many paletots resembled a frock coat and could be worn without a vest-like undercoat.
+In the mid 19th century, a paletot was considered to be a waisted or at least slightly waisted overcoat with certain peculiarities with regard to its cut.
+Many paletots resembled a frock coat, and could be worn without a vest-like undercoat.
 In detail, the features were as follows:

 By the end of the nineteenth century, the term evolved to include only overcoats worn in town.